jpmorganchase/modular/docs/commands/test.md

 empty and no selective options have been specified (for example when running `yarn modular test`), all tests in the monorepo will be executed.
 When `packages` contains one or more non-existing package name, the non-existing packages will be ignored without an error.
-If any package or selective options has been defined but the final set of regular expressions is empty, Modular will write a message to `stdout` and exit with code `0`.
+If any package or selective option have been defined but the final set of regular expressions is empty, Modular will write a message to `stdout` and exit with code `0`.

 ### Modular-specific options